 There’s comes a point in this pinch yourself exercise in which Emily Rutherfurd, playing the wife of a private investigator phoned in by Bay alumnus Ed Harris, notes “every man must fight for his dignity”.
 No shit; so too every woman, fatty, actor and filmmaker.
-Yet none emerge from this grotesque circus with anything like it.
+Yet none emerge from this grotesque circus with anything worthy of the name.
 No one, it seems, fought hard enough.

 Bay’s pornographic eye is particularly hard on those that don’t meet his or Lugo’s idea of physical perfection.
 It’s one thing for the screenplay to make an antagonist of Lugo, citing his pronouncements on those that “waste their potential” as evidence of his wrongheaded philosophy – quite another for the director to see the world through similar eyes.